captainnemo27/Ingestion-data-by-crawling/scrapy/VN_TINBATDONGSAN/README.md

         2. Extract total number of index-pages N need to download,
         3. Download all index-pages html file (from page 1 to N) and store it in LIST_MODE folder
-        3. Parsing the neccessary data from all page-index html file and save it to extract tab.
+        3. Parsing the necessary data from all page-index html file and save it to extract tab.

 **Step 3:** Download detail pages by reading need_download.tab file in DELTA folder